-EQUIPMENT (AND CALIBRATIONS) (NELAC 5.5.5)
+EQUIPMENT (AND CALIBRATIONS (NELAC 5.5.5)

 TestAmerica purchases the most technically advanced analytical instrumentation for sample analyses.
 Instrumentation is purchased on the basis of accuracy, dependability, efficiency and sensitivity.
 Each laboratory is furnished with all items of sampling, preparation, analytical testing and measurement equipment necessary to correctly perform the tests for which the laboratory has capabilities.
 Each piece of equipment is capable of achieving the required accuracy and complies with specifications relevant to the method being performed.
 Before being placed into use, the equipment (including sampling equipment) is calibrated and checked to establish that it meets its intended specification.
 The calibration routines for analytical instruments establish the range of quantitation.
-Calibration procedures are specified in laboratory method specific SOPs and in the Instrument Calibration SOP.
+Calibration procedures are specified in laboratory SOPs and are summarized in Appendix 4 of the QA manual.
 A list of laboratory equipment and instrumentation is presented in Table 21-1.

 Equipment is only operated by authorized and trained personnel.
-Manufacturer's instructions for equipment use are readily accessible to all appropriate laboratory personnel.
+Manufacturer instructions for equipment use are readily accessible to all appropriate laboratory personnel.